Haoyun1113/ISP-Pipeline-Computational-Photography/README.md

 2. Non-Local Means(NLM)
 3. Wavelet Based Denosing

+---

+### Camera Issue -
+- SPIKE Investigation: Autotrack System Behavior upon VAL Crash
+- investigation involves identifying potential issues, understanding the current system response, and proposing a fix or safety net
+- to reproduce the issue, Understand system behavior by forcing a VAL restart during an autotrack session.
+- Start an autotrack session.
+- Force an exception to cause a VAL restart.
+- Observe the system behavior, especially the camera's response and log entries.
+- Ensure this fix covers exceptions caused by:
+1. Throwing an integer value exception
+2. Throwing a VAL-specific exception
+3. Throwing a standard exception (std::exception)
+- Call GoToHomePosition and stop valTracking in the destructor of the AnalyticsChannel implementation.
+- what went wrong ?
+- memory leaks -
+1. Each time a new tracking session starts, memory is allocated for tracking data and not properly released when the session ends or when an exception occurs.
+2. Over time, this can lead to exhaustion of available memory, causing the VAL to crash.
+3. Multiple components or threads might attempt to control the PTZ camera simultaneously, leading to conflicts and crashes. hence, we added exceptions in PTZController class and targetTracker.
+4. Race conditions might occur when multiple threads access shared resources (e.g., camera position data) without proper synchronization, leading to crashes.
+- Solution - Modify the AnalyticsChannel implementation to include a safety net in its destructor.
+The destructor should call GoToHomePosition and stop valTracking to ensure the camera returns to the home position and tracking is properly terminated.

 #### 8. Camera Imaging Algorithm Development: Applied histogram equalization and CLAHE (Contrast Limited Adaptive
 Histogram Equalization) to enhance image contrast.